-T/R. 12:30 - 1:50PM.
+M/W/F. 1:00 - 1:50PM.
 Tyler 133

 Instructor: Thomas P. LaSalvia, PhD

 Office Location: Tyler 230

-Office Hours: M. 2 - 4, W. 3 - 5.
-Appointments.
-Open door policy
+Office Hours: M/W: 2:15 - 3:30, T: 11 - 12:30, appointments, walk-in

 Email: tplasalvia@wm.edu

+-

-Will reply within 24 hours (M - F), most of the time it will be within an hour or two, unless the email is received in the evening or on the weekend.
+Replies within 24 hours (M - F), most of the time it will be within an hour or two, unless the email is received in the evening or on the weekend.

-Course Description: Urban economics uses fundamental economic theory to model the location decisions of utility maximizing households and profit maximizing firms.
-These models are then analyzed to gain a better understanding of why cities exist, what causes cities to grow or shrink, and the effect of public policy on the health of a city and its populace.
+Course Description: Urban economics uses fundamental economic theory to model location decisions of utility maximizing households and profit maximizing firms.
+These models are then analyzed to gain a better understanding of why cities exist, what causes cities to grow or shrink, land-use patterns within a city, and the effect of public policy on the health of a city and its populace.